paibyun9/EGA-V9/README.md

 EGA V9 does not replace your agent or your policies.
 It enforces them at the moment of execution and records deterministic evidence when it blocks.

-**Scope note:**

-Containment is currently enforced per-request, for the duration a policy or integrity violation is actively detected.
-Persistent, cross-request quarantine of a flagged execution identity/capability across subsequent clean-looking attempts is on the roadmap and is not yet enforced by the current runtime.

 ------------------------------------------------------------------------